J. Randall Stewart

 We've all been there.

-We've all been left reeling from the bad choices and the relational wounds others inflict upon us.
+We've all been left reeling from the bad choices and relational wounds others inflict upon us.
 Sometimes those wounds feel purposed, sometimes accidental.
 Either way, we all have to deal with relational trauma and hurt.

 The first thing God tells us in that place of wounding is, it's okay to feel however you feel.

+The next thing God tells us is, "let's deal with it!"
+We need to address those wounds and be healed.
 God never leaves us in our woundedness, to fester and let infectious bitterness set in.
-God calls us to work through some of the hurt on our own, but to also address the person that has hurt us.
+God calls us to work through the hurt on our side of it, but also to address the person that has hurt us.

+Sometimes, we may need to work through that hurt on our own first, so we don't end up hurting the other person in the process of seeking healing.
 But eventually, we need to create the space for healing and reconciliation in the relationship.
 The other person may not want to admit the hurt they've caused or seek reconciliation.
 But we need to at least make the attempt.
 Then, if reconciliation isn't desired, we can move on, knowing we did everything we could.

 Don't hold onto hurt.